ngblaylock/blunt-images/README.md

 The optimized images probably don't need to be tracked by Git.
 As long as the original images are there whenever you run the script it will re-generate them for you.

+## Handle ESM Type Package

+If you have `"type": "module"` in your package.json you will likely get an error saying that blunt.config.js can't work.
+All you need to do is change your config file extension to `.cjs` like `blunt.config.cjs` and update the filename in your npm script.

 ## Deploy Process (Note to self)

 1. Update the version in `package.json`